springernature/omelet/Quick-Start/index.md

 Once we are sure maven is insall simply run the below command in you shell

 {% highlight text %}
-mvn archetype:generate -DgroupId=com.yourGroupId -DartifactId=my-app -DarchetypeArtifactId=omelet-archetype-simple -DarchetypeGroupId=com.springer
+mvn archetype:generate -DgroupId=com.yourGroupId -DartifactId=my-app -DarchetypeArtifactId=omelet-archetype -DarchetypeGroupId=com.springer
 {% endhighlight %}

 **Do remember to change -DartifactId and -DgroupId which would be your project name and group name respectively.**